K. B. Hedgewar: Formation of RSS

 Hedgewar participated in the Indian National Congress in the 1920s, but he became disillusioned with their policies and politics.
-He had been an active member of the party's volunteer division - Hindustani Seva Dal, the predecessor of the Congress Seva Dal.
-He was deeply influenced by the writings of Lokmanya Bal Gangadhar Tilak, Vinayak Damodar Savarkar, Babarao Savarkar, Arvind Ghosh and B. S. Moonje.
+He had been an active member of the party's volunteer division – Hindustani Seva Dal, the predecessor of the Congress Seva Dal.
+He was deeply influenced by the writings of Lokmanya Bal Gangadhar Tilak, Vinayak Damodar Savarkar, Ganesh Damodar Savarkar, Sri Aurobindo and B. S. Moonje.
 He also read Mazzini and other enlightenment philosophers.
-He considered that the cultural and religious heritage of Hindus should be the basis of Indian nationhood.
+Between 1912 and 1922, Hedgewar developed a critique largely of the Hindu society, where he diagnosed the problem as India's fragmented society caused by caste, class and creed.
+He wanted to remove caste from Indian society "lock, stock, and barrel".
+He did nevertheless consider that the cultural and religious heritage of Hindus should be the basis of Indian nationhood, hence his pivot towards cultural nationalism.

-Hedgewar founded RSS in 1925 on the day of Vijayadashami with an aim to organise Hindu community for its cultural and spiritual regeneration and make it a tool for achieving complete independence for a united India.
-Hedgewar suggested the term 'Rashtriya' (national) for his Hindu organization, for he wanted to re-assert the Hindu identity with 'Rashtriya'.
-Hedgewar supported the setting up of a women's wing of the organization in 1936 called Rashtra Sevika Samiti.
+Hedgewar founded RSS in 1925 on the day of Vijayadashami with an aim to organise the Hindu society for its cultural regeneration and make it a tool for achieving complete independence for a united India.
+From the Hedgewarian perspective "to organise" meant something akin to what Prof. Robert Putnam called Social Capital.
+Hedgewar suggested the term 'Rashtriya' (national) for his Hindu organisation, for he wanted to re-assert the Hindu identity with 'Rashtriya'.
+Hedgewar supported the setting up of a women's wing of the organisation in 1936 called Rashtra Sevika Samiti.

-Those that participated in the movement were called Swayamsevaks (meaning self servants).
+Those that participated in the movement were called Swayamsevaks (meaning volunteers).
 Early Swayamsevaks included Bhaiyaji Dani, Babasaheb Apte, M. S. Golwalkar, Balasaheb Deoras, and Madhukar Rao Bhagwat, among others.
 The Sangh (Community) was growing in Nagpur and the surrounding districts, and it soon began to spread to other provinces.
-Hedgewar went to a number of places and inspired the youths for taking up Sangh work.
-Gradually all his associates had begun to endearingly call him 'Doctor ji.'

-Political activities post formation of RSS
+Hedgewar travelled extensively across Central, North and West India to set up RSS shakhas and inspire young people to join the Sangh.

+Later political activities

 After founding the Rashtriya Swayamsevak Sangh in 1925, Hedgewar maintained a healthy distance from Indian Independence movement as led by Gandhi.
 Instead he encouraged local Swayamsevaks to participate on their own accord with the struggle.
-This lack of enthusiasm in the Independence Movement is heavily criticised by Anti-RSS groups.
-According to some sources, Hedgewar was actively discouraging RSS cadres to not join the movement which was led by Gandhi.
-The RSS biographer C. P. Bhishikar states, "after establishing Sangh, Doctor Saheb in his speeches used to talk only of Hindu organization".
+Hedgewar was actively discouraging RSS cadres to not join the movement which was led by Gandhi.
+The RSS biographer C. P. Bhishikar states, "after establishing Sangh, Doctor Saheb in his speeches used to talk only of Hindu organisation.
 Direct comment on (British) Government used to be almost nil."

-When the Congress passed the Purna Swaraj resolution in its Lahore session in December 1929, and called upon all Indians to celebrate 26 January 1930 as Independence Day, Hedgewar issued a circular asking all the RSS shakhas to observe the occasion through hoisting and worship of the Bhagwa Dhwaj (saffron flag), rather than the Tricolor (which was, by consensus, considered the flag of the Indian national movement at that time).